wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/mouse-keyboard/includes/1-introduction.md

 In some cases, web pages and applications require physical clicks or keystrokes to perform certain operations.
 You can simulate the use of a mouse and keyboard to automate these tasks.

 Simulating mouse and keyboard actions provides an alternative when automating tasks in software that doesn't support UI and Web actions.
-This options allows businesses to automate any application.
+This option allows businesses to automate any application.

 WinAutomation offers a variety of actions that enable you to simulate mouse and keyboard operations such as cursor movements, mouse clicks, and typing.